Coezette/incite/README.md

 First version of the app to use NewsAPI.org to get news articles.
 Trending Topics functionality to be implemented in the future.

-First version to also feature  Covid-19 cases tracking page providing users with a quick overview of the related data.
+First version to also feature  Covid-19 cases tracking page providing users with a quick overview of the related data..